Ahuss98/jumperjumper/README.md

 **Extra functionality:**
 - Every 3 successful jumps, the block turns into a word.
 - The user must type this word to clear the jump.
-  - The word can increase in length to raise difficulty, and a timer is imposed.
+  - The word can increase in length to raise difficulty.

 ---